ItsNee/GamesDB/README.md

 # GamesDB
-GamesDb
 A full fledged Ecommerce PHP-based web aplication I worked on with a team of 3 others.

 -Nee